-• the determination of the possible future new charters, future market values and/or the eventual disposition of each vessel.
+- the determination of the possible future new charters, future market values and/or the eventual disposition of each vessel.
 Estimates are based on market data and reports, including for the chartering and sale of comparable vessels, prepared by the industry press and by independent shipping analysts and brokers, and assessment by management thereof.
-The assumed charter rates subsequent to initial charter are based on the 10 years average historical charter rates and range from \$18,900 for 2,207 TEUs to \$60,400 for 10,960 TEUs.

-- · the days on-hire which are estimated at a level consistent with Global Ship Lease's on-hire statistics and peer group benchmarking; - · useful life: - future operating costs including insurance; and - · the drydock expenses which are estimated based on one drydock every five years.
+The assumed daily charter rates subsequent to initial charter are based on the 10 years average historical charter rates and range from \$18,900 for 2,207 TEU vessels to \$60,400 for 10,960 TEU vessels.
+The container shipping industry has experienced significant cyclical volatility over its history.
+The Company believes that assuming a reversion to historical average charter hire levels, assessed over a period including both cyclical highs and lows, is the most objective approach for forecasting charter rates over an extended time horizon for long lived assets and is thus also the most objective indicator of rates at which the Company's vessels may be re-marketed on conclusion of their initial charters; - the days on-hire which are estimated at a level consistent with Global Ship Lease's on-hire statistics and peer group benchmarking; - useful life; - future operating costs including insurance; and - the drydock expenses which are estimated based on one drydock every five years.